This is where all 50 states stand on reopening - KVIA

 Oregon

-Gov. Kate Brown issued an executive order directing Oregonians to stay at home on March 23 that “remains in effect until ended by the Governor.”
+Gov. Kate Brown issued an executive order directing Oregonians to stay at home that “remains in effect until ended by the governor.”

-Brown announced a joint Western States Pact with California Governor Gavin Newsom and Washington Governor Jay Inslee on April 13.
+Brown announced a joint Western States Pact with California Gov. Gavin Newsom and Washington Gov. Jay Inslee on April 13.

-In terms of the timeline for reopening the states, the statement says the state will “need to see a decline in the rate of spread of the virus before large-scale reopening, and we will be working in coordination to identify the best metrics to guide this.”
+“This is not a light switch going on or off,” Brown told CNN’s Anderson Cooper on April 14.
+“This is going to be making a change, testing it, modeling it, seeing whether it works, and then if it does, you can make another change.”

 Pennsylvania